-What Is an Upside-Down Car Loan?
+What Is an Upside Down Car Loan?

-How an Upside-Down Car Loan Works
+How an Upside Down Car Loan Works

-Unlike an investment, your new car is a depreciating asset; it takes you where you need to go, but it undergoes irreparable wear and tear in the process.
-In fact, a new vehicle loses 20% of its value in the first year of ownership and 60% of its value within five years.
+Your new car is a depreciating asset; it takes you where you need to go, but it undergoes irreparable wear and tear in the process.
+In fact, a new vehicle usually loses 20% of its value in the first year of ownership, and 60% of its value within five years.

 Trading in a car you owe money on doesn't absolve you of your responsibility to repay the remaining debt.

-How to Trade In a Car With an Upside-Down Loan
+How to Trade In a Car With an Upside Down Loan

-How to Avoid an Upside-Down Car Loan
+How to Avoid an Upside Down Car Loan

-- Buy within your means: The best way to avoid an upside-down car loan is to set a budget for your car and stick to it when car shopping.
-A good rule of thumb is the 20/4/10 principle.
+- Buy within your means: The best way to avoid an upside down car loan is to set a budget for your car and stick to it when car shopping.
+One good rule of thumb is the 20/4/10 principle.
 Put 20% down, choose a loan term of four years, and ensure that your monthly vehicle costs (including loan payments, insurance, and maintenance) represent no more than 10% of your gross monthly income.
 For example, if you make $50,000 a year, set aside a down payment of $10,000, and are willing to agree to a 48-month loan, you can reasonably afford a car with total monthly costs of up to $417.

 - You'll have to pay off the negative equity if you want to trade in a car you still owe money on.

-- It's better to pay off negative equity before you trade in the car, but you can also roll the balance into a new loan or find a dealer willing to pay it off for you.
+- It's better to pay off negative equity before you trade in the car, but you can also roll the balance into a new loan or find a dealer who is willing to pay it off for you.